thrldr/music_releases_email_api/README.md

 # Description
-This is an api that allows you to receive email notifications of new releases by selected bands from the discogs.com database.
-I'm going to use an OAuth to authenticate with the service's api so an account is necessary.
-For email sending I'm plainning on using Mailgun's python client.
+This is an api that allows you to receive email notifications of new releases by selected musical bands from the discogs.com database.
+I'm planning on using OAuth to authenticate with the discogs website thus an account is necessary.
+For delivering emails I decided to stick with Mailgun.
 ## How to run it
-In order for this api to work it requires an external database.
-I've decided to use postgresql.
+In order for this api to work you need an external psql database.
 To connect to the database you need to set the environment variables located in env_vars.sh.
 ## Current functionality
-As of now, the api is only capable of accepting post requests that put your user data into a database.
+As of yet the api is capable of registering a new user and putting it to a db, loging in and returning a JWT and changing the current status of an email.